modernben/forge-docs/1.0/sites/user-isolation.md

 sudo -S service php8.1-fpm reload
 ```

-If you need further sudo access, you should switch to the `root` user using the `sudo su` command.
+If you need further sudo access, you should login as the `forge` user and switch to the `root` user using the `sudo su` or the `sudo -ì` command.

 ## Connecting Via SFTP